wthomson/FitHome-docs/EnergyMonitorFirmware.md

     explanation = 'Could not contact a monitor.' blinks = 1
  ```
  Each error is assigned a number of blinks.
-So if the red LED starts blinking, we need to check how many blinks happen and then figure  out from there is we can debug why the monitor is not working.
+If the red LED starts blinking, we need to check how many blinks happen and then figure  out from there is we can debug why the monitor is not working.
  ### All OK
  Every time a reading is sent to the db, the green light blinks.
 If we watch the monitor for a time within which a reading should occur, the green LED should blink.
 If it doesn't, there is a really, really good chance readings are not being made or at least not being sent to the db.
  ## Connecting to WiFi